maxheyn/TorghastTeams/README.md

   <img src="Images/Screenshots/Simple5Members.png" alt="Simple 5 Members">

   *Easily move frames around and to the corner of your screen if you don't want to have the big TorghastTeams interface open all the time.
-Moved frame will remember their position per character, and the mode you choose will also be remembered!
+Moved frames will remember their position per character, and the mode you choose will also be remembered!
 Toggle this by Ctrl-left clicking the minimap icon.*
 </p>
 </div>